Vienna Tour Guide

 The famous yellow 18th-century Schönbrunn Palace was the Habsburg’s summer residence.
 Tour the palace’s scrumptious baroque interiors, where four-year-old Mozart performed his first public appearance before Empress Maria Therese.
 Outside, visit the gardens, the Gloriette, the Schönbrunn Zoo (the oldest working zoo in the world), the carriage museum and the Children’s Museum.

-Wanderlustria’s Skip-the-line Schönbrunn Tour Recommendations
+Wanderlustria’s Schönbrunn Tour Recommendations

 Hofburg Imperial Palace